aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 Exception tolerant code
 -----------------------
-You can find a more sophisticated example, that checks the possible exceptions and prints nice error messages inside your AiiDA folder, under ``examples/submission/quantumespresso/test_pw.py``.
+You can find a more sophisticated example, called ``test_pw.py`` (that checks the possible exceptions and prints nice error messages) inside your AiiDA-quantumespresso source folder, in the top ``examples/submission/`` folder
+(or directly on `GitHub <https://github.com/aiidateam/aiida-quantumespresso/tree/develop/examples/submission>`_).

 Advanced features
 -----------------